Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 We are frequently authenticated both on and offline, your passport is issued after verification that you're entitled to one.
 Once received you present it to authenticate your identity at the check-in desk before your flight.

-    Note that your passport doesn't say you're *allowed* to board the flight, just that you are who you claim to be, you require a separate ticket to *authorise* your entry.
+    Your passport doesn't say you're *allowed* to board the flight, just that you are who you claim to be; You require a separate ticket to *authorise* your entry.

 The security controls we implement have to strike a balance between security and useability.

-Imagine a physical building, and a paranoid security analyst decides *"Someone might take sensitive data to read on the toilet, forget about it, then it's picked up and leaked by a customer!"* so they decide to put keypads on all of the bathroom doors.
+Imagine a physical building, and a paranoid security analyst decides *"Someone might take sensitive data to read on the toilet and forget about it.
+Then it could be picked up and leaked by a competitor!"* so they decide to put keypads on all of the bathroom doors.

 How long do you think it will take for someone to bypass this security control by wedging the door open with a ream of paper, or a fire extinguisher?